ONE CRINOID STAR FOSSIL

 The images below show Jess Rippengales's

 amazing Mermaid's Purse weaving!
-Her ideas and art feature in issue 5.
+Her ideas and art feature in issue 5 and you can see more of her work on Instagram jess_rippengale

 Art and Crafts